-- I. It is the policy of Louisiana Healthcare Connections that lumbar discography is considered not medically necessary, as there is evidence that the procedure is not safe or effective. - II.
+- I. It is the policy of Louisiana Healthcare Connections that lumbar discography is not medically necessary. - II.
 It is the policy of Louisiana Healthcare Connections that there is insufficient evidence in the published peer-reviewed literature to support the use of cervical and thoracic discography.